-So I decided to stay at Harnas Wildlife Foundation for 5 weeks.
+So, I decided to stay at Harnas Wildlife Foundation for 5 weeks.
 It was one of my best experiences in my life!
 As soon as you arrive, you feel so happy.
 Everything is so pieceful.
 Life has a different meaning here.
 It’s not about how pretty you are or how much money you have.
-It’s about who you are and it’s about the animals!
+It’s about who you are and it’s all about the animals!

 I had no expectations and didn’t really know much about it, since I felt I didn’t have time to read about it.

 We all had to stay in cabins with 3 other people of the same gender.
 The toilets and showers were outside.
 If you needed hot water, you had to make a fire to boil it.
 I never made a fire and only had a hot shower when the bush people made it.

 I was looking for a place where I could use my hair straightener, but sadly I had to walk 10 min to the farm to straighten my hair.
 So I decided not to care about my hair just like everybody else.

 Harnas is the best place on Earth.
 There are so many things you miss from home.
 But as soon as you get home you miss much more things from Namibia.

 Some german people might know the warthogs Ham&Bacon from TV.
 That’s the ones on one of the pictures.

 You always arrive at Harnas on a friday.
 And then you leave on a thursday between 8 and 9 in the morning.
 So you can easily catch a flight from Windhoeks Airport after 5pm.